 The lack of anything in The Plainsman is the most telling.

-Letters to the editor during this era were beyond nitpicky.
-Alumni and townsfolk regularly took Auburn students to task for the tiniest offense to civility and class: too much cussing at games, not cheering loudly enough at games, poor behavior at concerts, you name it.
+Letters to the editor regarding rules and codes of conduct for Auburn students during this era were fantastically nitpicky.
+Alumni and townsfolk regularly took students to task for the tiniest offense to civility and class: too much cussing at games, not cheering loudly enough at games, poor behavior at concerts, you name it.
 It seems straight up impossible for Bryant’s death to have inspired an event at Toomer’s Corner significant enough to draw the attention of a major Birmingham newspaper yet escape the ire of Auburn alumni, as well as the opinion section of the Opelika-Auburn News.

-So unless the Birmingham Post-Herald was just scooping the hell out of the competition with what “Al from Dadeville” implies to be an actual photo of Auburn students celebrating Bryant’s death — and other paper’s just didn’t think that was a big enough deal to follow up on — we say go ahead and get a little snarl in your denials to the Bama fans in your life.
+So unless the Birmingham Post-Herald was just scooping the hell out of the competition with what “Al from Dadeville” implies is an actual photo of Auburn students celebrating Bryant’s death—and other paper’s just didn’t think that was a big enough deal to follow up on— we say go ahead and add a little snarl in your denials to the Bama fans in your life.
 It didn’t happen.

 It is sad to see all the lies… the true answer is yes!
 I was a grad student at auburn from 79-84.
 Even though there may have been mostly sadness from a majority of players, coaches and fans there was a group of students that did roll toomer’s corner after bryant died.
 One of my classmates was involved.
 This does not excuse the guy that poisoned the trees but it also should not be overlooked that both auburn and alabama fans can be dicks when it comes to winning or losing.